SS Stevens: Comparison with Exochorda's cabin plan

 Promenade's forward lounge, the former setting for captain's cocktail parties, and the aft lounge, known on Exochorda as the "bar and smoking lounge" which included Saul Steinberg's Life at Sea murals, remained unchanged except for the removal of free-standing tables and chairs.
 The center section of carpeting in the forward lounge was also removed, exposing a dance floor.

 Exochorda's outdoor swimming pool was located on a small open area of Promenade deck immediately aft of Promenade's smoking bar and lounge.
 The tiled pool, which measured approximately 12 ft by 6 ft, was illuminated from above as well as underwater.
 For Stevens, the pool was deemed too small to be of practical use and was sealed.

 Not occupied by passengers on Exochorda, crew quarters were used by students on Stevens.
 Located aft of the main dining lounge on "B" deck, these rooms were smaller and some lacked amenities such as portholes which were included in the passenger staterooms.
 The crew cabins, originally designed to sleep six crewmen, were converted into dormitory rooms for two students.
-Former crew's quarters, also on the aft portion of "B" deck, were used to create recreational rooms.
+Former crew quarters, also on the aft portion of "B" deck, were used to create recreational rooms.

 Sun deck which included the wheelhouse, chart room (immediately behind wheelhouse), tiled kennel and dog run (port side) were all closed on Stevens.